Modality specific U-Net variants for biomedical image segmentation: A survey: Introduction

-\IEEEPARstart{T}{he} evolving medical imaging acquisition system~\cite{alexander2019scanning} has brought the consideration of the research community towards the non-invasive practice of disease diagnosis.
+Biomedical information technologies have a great importance, particularly in medi-cine to solve different problems \citep{goceri2018biomedical, kaya2017automated, goceri2016automatic, gocceri2015comparative, gocceri2013comparative}, and deep learning-based approaches have been widely used recently \citep{goceri2021diagnosis, gocceri2020impact}.
+The evolving medical imaging acquisition system~\citep{alexander2019scanning} has brought the consideration of the research community towards the non-invasive practice of disease diagnosis.
 Every diagnostic procedure involves the careful and critical examination of medical scans which represents the complex interior structure within the body, illustrating the functioning of various organs.

-With a wide variety of medical imaging such as the magnetic resonance imaging (MRI), X-ray, computerized tomography/computerized axial tomography (CT/CAT), ultrasound (US), positron emission tomography (PET), etc., the medical domain has experienced exponential growth in the diagnosis practices.
-Each of these scans varies in the imaging procedure, usecases and its average diagnosis duration~\cite{MITM, TMI}, as shown in Table~\ref{tab1}.
-For any radiologist, analyzing such complex scans is tedious and time consuming, thereby to fill this void of complexity, deep learning approaches are well explored to address the automated assistance in diagnosis procedure, resulting into faster and better practices for monitor, cure and treatment of the diseases~\cite{elnakib2011medical, masood2015survey, deepa2011survey, maintz1998survey}.
+With a wide variety of medical imaging such as magnetic resonance imaging (MRI), X-ray, computerized tomography/computerized axial tomography (CT/ CAT), ultrasound (US), positron emission tomography (PET), etc., the medical domain has experienced exponential growth in the diagnosis practices.
+Each of these scans varies in the imaging procedure, usecases and its average diagnosis duration~\citep{MITM, TMI}, as shown in Table~\ref{tab1}.
+For any radiologist, analyzing such complex scans is tedious and time consuming, thereby to fill this void of complexity, deep learning approaches are well explored to address the automated assistance in diagnosis procedure, resulting in faster and better practices for monitor, cure and treatment of the diseases~\citep{elnakib2011medical, masood2015survey, deepa2011survey, maintz1998survey}.

-Segmentation~\cite{minaee2020image} is one such automation task that helps to identify and detect the desired regions or objects of interest for the concerned issue.
+Segmentation~\citep{minaee2020image} is one such automation task that helps to identify and detect the desired regions or objects of interest for the concerned issue.
 Depending on the depth of identifying the classes of objects, segmentation is divided into two levels as semantic and instance.
-The semantic segmentation~\cite{liu2019recent} segregates the objects belonging to different classes, whereas instance segmentation~\cite{chen2019instance} goes deeper to also segregate the objects within the common class.
-With the exhaustive analysis~\cite{minaee2020image, haque2020deep}, it is observed that among the latest advancements to perform segmentation, mostly U-Net~\cite{ronneberger2015u} based frameworks are adopted to achieve state-of-the-art segmentation performance which follows from its symmetrical encoder-decoder structure to extract and reconstruct the feature maps.
+The semantic segmentation~\citep{liu2019recent} segregates the objects belonging to different classes, whereas instance segmentation~\citep{chen2019instance} goes deeper to also segregate the objects within the common class.
+With the exhaustive analysis~\citep{minaee2020image, haque2020deep}, it is observed that among the latest advancements to perform segmentation, mostly U-Net~\citep{ronneberger2015u} based frameworks are adopted to achieve state-of-the-art segmentation performance which follows from its symmetrical encoder-decoder structure to extract and reconstruct the feature maps.